jam14d/NeuroMRI/README.md

 ![Glioma - GradCAM](images/TP_GRADCAM.webp)
+Example output from gradcam.py (No Tumor)
-The model correctly predicts “Glioma” with 100% confidence.
-Grad-CAM highlights central regions correlated with tumor presence.
+The model correctly predicts “No Tumor” with 98% confidence.
+Grad-CAM highlights show low activation across the image, consistent with absence of tumor features.

 ## How to Run